rsksmart/rsk-powhsm/docs/blockchain-bookkeeping.md

 ### Initialization

-An *uninitialized* HSM 2.x device must hold the following values for each of the fields of the `blockchain_state`:
+An *uninitialized* powHSM device must hold the following values for each of the fields of the `blockchain_state`:

 - `best_block`: `00...00` (zeroes).
 - `newest_valid_block`: `00...00` (zeroes).